Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/3d-model.md

 ---
-name: 3D Model
+name: Models and Voices
-about: For any unit voice over or 3D models, be that in the main mod or any of the modelling submods.
-Please make sure you installed all the relevant modelling submods before report the missing 3D models
+about: For any issues affecting 3D models or unit voices, be that in the main mod or any of the modelling submods.
+Please make sure you have installed all the relevant modelling submods before reporting missing 3D models
 title: Tag of Nation(s) Affected - Summary of Issue
-labels: 3D Model
+labels: Models and Voices
 assignees: Gideones, Vidyaorszag, PPsyrius

 ---